cespirandelli/cespirandelli/README.md

 👋 Hey there!
-I'm César, and I'm diving headfirst into the exciting world of software development.
-Some while ago, I switched gears from the Business Intelligence to the Development Career, and I've been on a thrilling learning curve ever since.

-💼 Right now, I'm working on all sorts of projects, tinkering with mostly with .Net Environment.
+I'm César, made the  transition from Business Intelligence to the Development career.
+Currently, I'm fully immersed in the .Net environment, working on diverse projects to sharpen my coding skills.

+💼 Right now, my focus lies in developing robust applications using .Net technologies.
+From web applications to desktop tools, I'm exploring the endless possibilities within this ecosystem.

-🚀 I'm on a mission to level up my coding skills, and you'll see my GitHub slowly filling up with stuff I'm working on.
+🚀 I'm committed to leveling up my coding skills, and you'll find my GitHub gradually filling up with .Net projects showcasing my progress.

-📊 In addition to my work, I'm got my second degree at FIAP, Data Science, Big Data & Business Intelligence.

-🤝 One line of code at a time.
+🤝 Let's collaborate and code together, one line at a time!
+Connect with me on LinkedIn: www.linkedin.com/in/cespirandelli/
-Let's connect, collaborate, and code together!

-📫 How to reach me: www.linkedin.com/in/cespirandelli/

 <!---
 cespirandelli/cespirandelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.